Canara Bank: History

 On 30 August 2019, Finance Minister Nirmala Sitharaman announced that Syndicate Bank would be merged with Canara Bank.
-The proposed merger would create the fourth largest public sector bank in the country with total business of ₹15.20 lakh crore and 10,324 branches.
-The Board of Directors of Canara Bank approved the merger on 13 September.
+The proposed merger would create the fourth-largest public sector bank in the country, with a total business of ₹15.20 lakh crore and 10,324 branches.
+The Board of Directors approved the merger on 13 September 2019.
 The Union Cabinet approved the merger on 4 March 2020.
-The merger was completed on 1 April 2020 with Syndicate Bank shareholders receiving 158 equity shares in the former for every 1,000 shares they hold.

-In 2024, Canara Bank raised $300 million through its IFSC Banking Unit.
+The merger was completed on 1 April 2020, with Syndicate Bank shareholders receiving 158 equity shares in Canara Bank for every 1,000 shares held.
+During 2020, the Ministry of Finance, Government of India infused Rs.
+6571 crores worth of capital into the bank by way of preferential allotment of equity shares.
+In the same year, the Scheme of Amalgamation of Syndicate Bank into Canara Bank as per the powers conferred by Section 9 of Banking Companies (Acquisition and Transfer of Undertaking) Act, 1980.